brentsimmons/ranchero.com/pages/netnewswire/frequently-asked-questions.markdown

 NetNewsWire 5.0 is, in a technical sense, Evergreen 1.0.
 You can even still see the name in the bundle ID for the app, which is `com.ranchero.NetNewsWire-Evergreen`.

+(In other words: NetNewsWire 5 does not use any code from previous versions of NetNewsWire.
+It’s a brand-new app.)

 ### Is NetNewsWire 5 a drop-in replacement for NetNewsWire 3?
 Or NetNewsWire 4?

 It’s not — it’s a separate app with a separate ID.
 You can run old versions alongside the new app.